Skip to main content Go to Site Map

 Before you join us

 It's important for you to understand your work within the context of contemporary fine art.
-Spend some time using the internet to browse through these current big exhibitions, there will be lots of information about the artists:
+Spend some time using the internet to browse through this current big exhibition; there'll be lots of information about the artists included:

-From this research, choose two artists from these exhibitions, one you like and one you don’t like, consider what values the works hold and why things appeal to you or don’t.
-Collect digital images of the works and you will be told when to bring these to your first seminar (after induction week).
-Find out as much information on these artists and artworks as you can, this will be useful for your seminar discussions.
+From this research, choose two artists from this exhibition, one you like and one you don’t and break this down into judgement values – why some things engage you, why some things don't.
+This is the basis for analysis.
+Collect digital images of the works and you'll be told when to bring these to your first seminar (after induction week).
+Find out as much information on these artists and artworks as you can as this will be useful for your seminar discussions.

-Please read pages 8-16 and more if you can of: An, K. & Cerasi, J. (2020) Who’s Afraid of Contemporary Art: An A-Z Guide to the Art World.
-London: Thames & Hudson.
+Please read pages 8-16 and more if you can of: An, K. and Cerasi, J. (2020) Who’s Afraid of Contemporary Art: An A-Z Guide to the Art World.
+London: Thames and Hudson.

 The book is a good introduction to the context of Fine Art.
 It's available to buy for around £10, cheaper on eBay, or you can borrow it from the library when you arrive.

-Make a note of any questions you have, anything you agree with or don’t for discussion when we start.
+Make a note of any questions you have and anything you agree/disagree with for discussion when we start.

-Here's some further reading/viewing which will give you a good background to the course:
+Here's some further reading/viewing that will give you a good background to the course:

 • Chapter 13 ‘What is Contemporary Art?’ in Terry Smith (2012) What is Contemporary Art.
 Univ. of Chicago Press.